IMEI Registration in Indonesia: How to do it and do you have to

 If you’re going to stay in Indonesia for less than 90 days, you don’t need to register your IMEI with the customs office.

-If you leave Indonesia and then reenter, the 90-day period is refreshed!
+If you leave Indonesia and then reenter, the 90 days is refreshed!

-If you don’t register your IMEI in Indonesia, on day 91 (and trust me, the system is punctual) your local sim card will stop working regardless of where you are.
+If you don’t register your IMEI in Indonesia, on day 91 your Indonesian sim card will stop working.

 Also, if you intend to return and want to use the same Indonesian SIM card, you must register the IMEI.